djipco/fullscreenmanager/README.md

 #### Usage ####

+By default, an instance of the object will be made available under `window.FullScreenManager`.
+However, if you are using RequireJS, nothing will be declared under the `window` object.
+In this case, you should simply require the library as usual:

+    define(function (require) {
+        var FullScreenManager = require('FullScreenManager');
+    });

 Full screen mode can only be triggered from within an event listener tied to a user interaction.
 In other words, it can only be activated as a result of a mouse or keyboard event.